imagineon/ViewConfigurator/Readme.md

 ```

-There even is the possibility to use instance variables, if you declare them lazy.
+There even is the possibility to use instance variables, if you declare the Views lazy.
 For example:

 ```swift